-ROUND ROBIN.
+• ROUND ROBIN.
 In this method of pairing, each team will debate every other team in the tournament.
 No team is eliminated if it loses a round, and all teams continue to debate until the stated number of rounds has been completed.
+Since all debaters meet all debaters other than themselves, this assumes that debaters will debate students from their own schools, if their school has multiple entries.
 The winner is the team with the best win-loss record, followed by the highest number of total speaker points, etc. (See "Tabulating Results" which follows.)

 To conduct a round robin, first number the teams.
 This should be done by chance, allowing each team to draw its number, or, if representatives of teams are not present, appoint someone to draw for each team.
+Sides are random because numbers are drawn at random.
 Suppose there are seven teams.
 Since seven is an odd number, one team does not debate in each round.
 The first round is arranged by writing the numbers down in their order, 1, 2, 3, in column form and then 4, 5, 6, 7 in column form up to the left, setting 4 opposite 3, 5 opposite 2, 6 opposite 1, and 7 at the top for the team not debating.
 Repeat this arrangement except to drop the position of "1" down one space each time until it reaches the bottom and then move its position to the left and up to the top of left column, and the round robin schedules have been completed.
+If the number is listed first, the debaters are affirmative that round.
+If the number is listed second, the team is negative that round.
+The Round Robin schedule ensures that no team is uneven by sides at the end of the tournament by more than one.
+Teams cannot flip for sides in this scenario, since the sides work properly only if the team whose # is listed first is affirmative in each round.